-Humanities Outstanding Staff Awards 2024/25
+Humanities Outstanding Staff Awards 2025/26

 The Outstanding Staff Awards for Teaching, Learning and Student Experience are the opportunity for students to recognise staff in the Faculty of Humanities who have provided an excellent teaching and student experience.

+Has an academic inspired you, challenged you or had a positive impact on your studies?
 Or perhaps a member of non-academic staff has given you extra support and advice to help you solve an issue with your course?

-Celebrate and recognise your staff by nominating them for the Outstanding Staff Awards 2024/25.
+Celebrate and recognise your staff by nominating them for the Outstanding Staff Awards 2025/26.

 How to nominate